KSS LAWSUIT ALERT: Levi & Korsinsky Notifies Kohl's Corporation Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK , Sept.
-15, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Kohl's Corporation ("Kohl's" or the "Company") (NYSE: KSS) of a class action securities lawsuit.
+NEW YORK, Sept.
+22, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Kohl's Corporation ("Kohl's" or the "Company") (NYSE: KSS) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Kohl's investors who were adversely affected by alleged securities fraud between October 20, 2020 and May 19, 2022.
 Follow the link below to get more information and be contacted by a member of our team: